jamesaphoenix/Python_For_SEO/README.md

 20. Comparing 5 domains across a series of algorithm updates to find the winners vs loosers

-## DataForSEO Pipelines
+## Data Pipelines, DataForSEO & BigQuery

+21. The Comprehensive Guide To GoogleBigQuery With Python
+22. How To Compare GSC Account Permissions vs GA Account Permissions
-21. Creating Data Pipelines with DataForSEO (Data Engineering)
+23. Creating Data Pipelines with DataForSEO (Data Engineering)

 ## NLP For SEO

-22. Named Entity Recognition & Named Entity Linking
+24. Named Entity Recognition & Named Entity Linking
-23. Sentiment Analysis of HTML Pages + Finding Pages with Poor Readability Scores
+25. Sentiment Analysis of HTML Pages + Finding Pages with Poor Readability Scores
-24. Automatic Text Generation & Image Alt Tags / Article Summarisaition
+26. Automatic Text Generation & Image Alt Tags / Article Summarisaition
-25. IBM NLP Watson and Google's Natural Language API
+27. IBM NLP Watson and Google's Natural Language API
-26. Categorising Queries From Google Search Console
+28. Categorising Queries From Google Search Console

 ## Advanced API Techniques (Combining multiple APIs and blending data sources)

-27. How to connect to your Bing API Data
+29. How to connect to your Bing API Data
-28. Combining PPC & GSC Data to uncover new keyword opportunities for paid search
+30. Combining PPC & GSC Data to uncover new keyword opportunities for paid search
-29. Identify Keyword Cannabilisation with GSC + GA
+31. Identify Keyword Cannabilisation with GSC + GA

 ## Log File Analysis

-30. Server Log File Analysis
+31. Server Log File Analysis

 ## G-suite Automation

-31. Google Drive Automation
+32. Google Drive Automation

 ## Wordpress Automation

-32. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
+33. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
-33. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
+34. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
-34. Creating JSON-LD Schema With Python
+35. Creating JSON-LD Schema With Python

 ## Content Promotion

-35. Creating A LinkedIn Bot For Finding Relevant Influencers + Sending Direct Messages
+36. Creating A LinkedIn Bot For Finding Relevant Influencers + Sending Direct Messages
-36. Creating A Facebook Bot For Auto-posting Content To Relevant Groups + Collecting Mod Facebook Accounts For Content Approval
+37. Creating A Facebook Bot For Auto-posting Content To Relevant Groups + Collecting Mod Facebook Accounts For Content Approval

 ## Automatic Text Generation

-37. Automatically Creating Text With GP2-Simple
+38. Automatically Creating Text With GP2-Simple
-38. Automatically Creating Title Tags + Meta Descriptions
+39. Automatically Creating Title Tags + Meta Descriptions

 ## Social Media Text-Mining

-39. Creating A Twitter Bot To Automatically Re-tweet Niche Influencer's Posts To Partially Automate Our Twitter Feed
+40. Creating A Twitter Bot To Automatically Re-tweet Niche Influencer's Posts To Partially Automate Our Twitter Feed
-40. Topic Modelling With Social Media Data
+41. Topic Modelling With Social Media Data
-41. Network Analysis With Social Media Data
+42. Network Analysis With Social Media Data
-42. How To Do Influencer Research With The Twitter API
+43. How To Do Influencer Research With The Twitter API

 ## Intent Classification

-43. Intent Classification of Keywords With Deep Learning
+44. Intent Classification of Keywords With Deep Learning

 ## Competitor / Content Research

-44. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
+45. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
-45. Find PeopleAlsoAsked Questions
+46. Find PeopleAlsoAsked Questions

 ## Internal Links

-46. Internal Links Graphs with NetworkX + Internal Link Recommendations
+47. Internal Links Graphs with NetworkX + Internal Link Recommendations

 ## DevOps Automation

-47. How to use Selemium With Python
+48. How to use Selemium With Python
-48 How to run CRON jobs for SEO
+49 How to run CRON jobs for SEO
-49. How to run Cloud Functions + Cloud Tasks for SEO
+50. How to run Cloud Functions + Cloud Tasks for SEO

 ## SEO Migrations
-50. How To Find A List Of Old URLs with Wayback CDX API
+51. How To Find A List Of Old URLs with Wayback CDX API

 ## SEO Testing

-51. SEO Split Test Using Python + CausalImpact + Tag Manager
+52. SEO Split Test Using Python + CausalImpact + Tag Manager
-52. Stratified Sampling Using Google Analytics + Python
+53. Stratified Sampling Using Google Analytics + Python
-53. SEO Split-Testing Experiments using Google Tag Manager
+54. SEO Split-Testing Experiments using Google Tag Manager
-54. CausalImpact for SEO
+55. CausalImpact for SEO
-55. Forecasting SEO Traffic with Sarimax + Facebook Prophet
+56. Forecasting SEO Traffic with Sarimax + Facebook Prophet

 ----